hpcleuven/duduckdb/README.md

 ## Getting started

-duduckdb is available as a module on the cluster (currently only on the login node):
+duduckdb is available as a module on the cluster:

 ```
 $ module load duduckdb